Opnwall/ttyd-for-IPFire/README.md

 sh uninstall.sh
 ```
 ## Disclaimer
-This is an unofficial plugin and is not supported by the IPFire team; use at your own risk.
+This is an unofficial plugin and is not supported by the IPFire team. use at your own risk.